 “Every day is a new opportunity to change your life.
 You have the power to say ‘This is not how my story ends.’
 You have the power to rewrite your destiny.”

-I decided to take control and move forward with my life.
 I went on to study Psychology at University.
-I went on to meet my husband and have 3 beautiful children.
+Then I met my husband.
+We now have 3 beautiful children.
 I went on to become a writer, inspiring others to lead a better life.

 For as long as you are still living and breathing, you have the chance to change it.